KiDS-Legacy: Covariance validation and the unified OneCovariance framework for projected large-scale structure observables: The KiDS-Legacy covariance

 \subsection{Comparison with selected existing codes}

 The analytical covariance utilised in KiDS-1000 has undergone extensive testing against mock data, as detailed in \citet{joachimi_kids-1000_2021}.
-While some of these tests will be reiterated in the following sections using updated simulations, we will present a selection of results to validate the \mysc{OneCovariance} code.
+While some of these tests are reiterated in the following sections using updated simulations, we present a selection of results to validate the \mysc{OneCovariance} code.

 Given that the \mysc{OneCovariance} code interfaces with \mysc{CAMB} for linear and non-linear matter power spectra, and other codes like \mysc{CCL} employ a modified version of our halo model trispectrum implementation, we do not validate these quantities directly.
-The first step of our validation is therefore to compare the CS angular power spectra, or in other words the line-of-sight projection.
+The first step of our validation is therefore to compare the CS angular power spectra, or in other words, the line-of-sight projection.
 On the left side of \Cref{fig:comparison_to_previous_studies} we demonstrate the relative accuracy of the \mysc{OneCovariance} code compared to \mysc{CCL}.
 A KiDS-Legacy-like setup with six source bins was used and the non-linear matter power spectrum has been calculated using \mysc{halofit} \citep{takahashi_revising_2012}.
 The tomographic bin combination index is colour-coded, that is labelling each bin combination, $i\leq j$ with a unique number starting at one.
-We find that the agreement is well below a percent, except for the very first tomographic bin.
-This difference originates from slightly different extrapolations used for the non-linear matter power spectrum (as can be seen by the steep rise at large multiples) as well as the kind of interpolation used for the source redshift distributions.
-Generally, we find excellent agreement with \mysc{CCL}.
+We find that the agreement is well below one per cent, except for the very first tomographic bin.
+This difference originates from slightly different extrapolations used for the non-linear matter power spectrum (as can be seen by the steep rise at large multiples) as well as the kind of interpolation used for the source redshift distributions. \review{The small visible spikes are of order $10^{-3}$ and can be traced back to different accuracy settings when CAMB is called via \mysc{CCL} or the \mysc{OneCovariance} as well as slightly different interpolation schemes.} However, we find excellent agreement with \mysc{CCL}.

 Another critical validation step involves comparing our code with the covariance code used in the KiDS-1000 analysis.
 The right panel of \Cref{fig:comparison_to_previous_studies} displays the percentage difference between the \mysc{OneCovariance} code and the previously employed code for the diagonal elements of the $\xi_\pm$ covariance matrix, excluding shape noise.
 We conducted this comparison across nine logarithmically spaced angular bins ranging from 0.5 and 300$\;\mathrm{arcmin}$.
 Once again, we observe excellent agreement, with differences within a few per cent.
 Slightly larger disparities are noted at small angular scales, primarily attributed to differences in integration accuracy and cut-off limits for the integrals, particularly for the non-Gaussian (nG) and super-sample covariance (SSC) contributions.
 However, these discrepancies, while reaching up to 15 per cent, are not significant as small scales are shot-noise dominated, thereby minimally impacting previous analyses.
 Similar validation procedures were repeated for bandpowers and COSEBIs, yielding agreement below a per cent with previous studies \citep{joachimi_kids-1000_2021, asgari_kids-1000_2021}.
 Notably, due to the more compact Fourier filters, the agreement for these cases is even better than for real space statistics.
 Additionally, we verified that we obtain identical results when passing Fourier filter functions externally to the code for different statistics (for how to pass external information, see \Cref{app:code_structure}).